saumya/AForm-React/README.md

 A Form
 ==============

-A component experiment to make forms.
+ - A component experiment to make forms.
+ - React with functional components